GaloisInc/saw-script/doc/manual/manual.md

 Loading module Cryptol
 Loading file "run.saw"
 Starting.
-Printing.
 Done.
-()
+3
 ~~~~

 Note that it ran the first `print` command, then the caller-specified
 command, then the second `print` command.
 The result stored in `x` at
-the end is the result of the third `print` command.
+the end is the result of the `return` command passed in as an argument.

-TODO: make the previous actually return something interesting from `c`.
-But we haven't introduced any commands that return anything interesting
-yet...

 ## Other Basic Functions